zextras/tech-doc/source/carbonio/_mesh/credentials.rst

 service-discover stops working, it is necessary to regenerate the credentials to be able to continue using |mesh|.

+.. note:: The |mesh| credentials are stored in file :file:`/var/lib/service-discover/password`.

 .. card::

    Scenario